 Hairballs – Accumulation of hair in the stomach and intestine.

 Heart disease – Not one disease but a number of disorders relating to the heart.

 Lung tumours – Benign or cancerous tumours of the lungs.
-May have originated in the lungs or spread (metastasized) from another locations, metastasized lung tumours are common in cats as the lungs receive bloodflow from the rest of the body.
+May have originated in the lungs or spread (metastasized) from another location, metastasized lung tumours are common in cats as the lungs receive blood flow from the rest of the body.

 Congestive heart failure – A life-threatening disorder which occurs when the heart doesn’t pump blood as efficiently as it should.
 This causes fluid to back up in the lungs and abdomen, while other organs don’t receive enough blood in order to function properly.